 Polka Dot Begonias, however, will only form very small clusters of white or red blossoms sporadically throughout the year.
 These blossoms grow on woody or bamboo-like stems.

 The plant is native to the rainforests of Brazil, and loves warm temperatures, shade, and plenty of moisture.
 In America, this plant is typically grown indoors, but it makes a great outside plant in warmer climates.

-Polka dot begonia is native to an area of the world with plenty of rain and warm temperatures, so mimicking its natural environment will yield the best results.
+Polka Dot Begonia is native to an area of the world with plenty of rain and warm temperatures, so mimicking its natural environment will yield the best results.
 In tropical climates, this plant will grow year round.
-In colder climates, however, temperatures below 40 degrees Fahrenheit will kill the plant.
+In colder climates, however, temperatures below 40°F will kill the plant.

 Planting during the warmer months gives the plants time to get established, and the heavier rainfall during these seasons will help the plant to establish strong roots.
 In the cooler, drier months, this strong root system will allow a gardener to reduce hand watering.